DSRCF/portfolio/README.md

 Features
 Responsive design with modern UI
 Project showcase with detailed writeups
-Contact section with links to GitHub, LinkedIn, and email Built with Next.js 14 and styled using Tailwind CSS Running Locally
+Contact section with links to GitHub and email
+Built with Next.js 14 and styled using Tailwind CSS

-Clone the repository and install dependencies:

-git clone https://github.com/DSRCF/portfolio.git
+Clone the repository and install dependencies: git clone https://github.com/DSRCF/portfolio.git cd portfolio npm install
-cd portfolio
-npm install